 |Facsimile||:||(852) 2865 0990|

-The notice of the 2015 AGM setting out details of each proposed resolution and other relevant information as set out in the circular were distributed to all Shareholders more than 20 clear business days before the date of the 2015 AGM.
+The notice of the 2016 AGM setting out details of each proposed resolution and other relevant information as set out in the circular were distributed to all Shareholders more than 20 clear business days before the date of the 2016 AGM.
 Separate resolutions were proposed on each substantially separate issue, including re-election of individual Directors.
 In strict compliance with Rule 13.39(4) of the Listing Rules, the Company’s Articles stated that all resolutions proposed in a general meeting will be decided on poll except for procedural or administrative matters.
-The Share Registrar was appointed as scrutineer for vote-taking at the 2015 AGM.
-Procedures for conducting a poll were explained by the Share Registrar before commencement of poll voting at the 2015 AGM.
+The Share Registrar was appointed as the scrutineer for vote-taking at the 2016 AGM.
+Procedures for conducting a poll were explained by the Share Registrar before commencement of poll voting at the 2016 AGM.

-The 2015 AGM was held at Grand Ballroom, Lower Lobby, Conrad Hong Kong, Pacific Place, 88 Queensway, Hong Kong on Friday, 19 June 2015 at 3:00 p.m. at which all resolutions were duly passed including (i) receipt of the audited financial statements of the Company for the year ended 31 December 2014 and the reports of Directors and the independent auditor; (ii) declaration of 2014 final dividend and special dividend; (iii) re-election of Mr. Michael Ng, Mrs. Louise Mok, Ms. Maisy Ho and Mr. Rogier Verhoeven as Directors of the Company; (iv) approval of the directors’ fees and authorisation to the Board to fix other directors’ remuneration; (v) re-appointment of PwC as auditor of the Company and authorisation to the Board to fix its remuneration; (vi) granting of the general mandate to the Board to repurchase the Company’s shares; (vii) granting of the general mandate to the Board to issue new shares of the Company; (viii) authorisation to the Board to extend the general mandate to issue new shares by adding the number of shares repurchased; and (ix) adoption of new Articles (the “New Articles”) of the Company.
+The 2016 AGM was held at Grand Ballroom, Lower Lobby, Conrad Hong Kong, Pacific Place, 88 Queensway, Hong Kong on Tuesday, 7 June 2016 at 3:00 p.m. at which all resolutions were duly passed including (i) receipt of the audited financial statements of the Company for the year ended 31 December 2015 and the reports of Directors and the independent auditor; (ii) declaration of 2015 final dividend; (iii) re-election of Mr. Charles Ho, Mr. Kevin Yip, Ms. Daisy Ho and Mr. David Shum as Directors of the Company; (iv) approval of the directors’ fees; (v) re-appointment of PwC as auditor of the Company and authorisation to the Board to fix its remuneration; (vi) granting of the general mandate to the Board to repurchase the Company’s shares; (vii) granting of the general mandate to the Board to issue new shares of the Company; and (viii) authorisation to the Board to extend the general mandate to issue new shares by adding the number of shares bought back.

 Procedures for Shareholders to Convene a General Meeting